BD2KGenomics/dcc-ops/redwood/README.md

 Copy or clone this project (_dcc-redwood-compose_) over to the the ec2
 - `git clone git@github.com:BD2KGenomics/dcc-redwood-compose.git`

-Update _conf/application.storage.properties_
-- s3.accessKey: your _redwood_ IAM user's access key
-- s3.secretKey: your _redwood_ IAM user's secret key
-- s3.masterEncryptionKeyId: the id of your KMS key
-- s3.endpoint: the s3 endpoint to use (depends on your s3 bucket region)
-- bucket.name.object: your s3 bucket's name
-- server.ssl.key-store-password: the password to your server's ssl keystore

-Update _.env_
+Update all properties in _dcc-ops/redwood/.env_.
-- see inline comments
+- See the inline comments

-Run the system
+Run the system (from the _dcc-ops/redwood_ directory)
 - `docker-compose -f base.yml -f prod.yml up -d`
 - You should schedule this command to run on boot as an upstart/systemd job